Latest Posts

 Cycle Overview

-Stages of a Cycle Here are the key points throughout a cycle: Application opens Priority admission deadline Regular admission deadline (application closes) Admission notification (decisions are released) Accept deadline New student registration Students begin classes Tenth day of classes (official enrollment numbers are released) Key Dates & Deadlines The undergraduate application cycle starts when the application for admission becomes available, which is typically September 1.
-The cycle ends with the [...]
+Stages of a Cycle Here are the key points throughout a cycle for first-year applicants: Application opens Early action admission deadline Regular admission deadline (application closes) Early action admission notification (decisions are released) Regular admission notification (decisions are released) Accept deadline New student registration Students begin classes Tenth day of classes (official enrollment numbers are released) Key Dates & Deadlines The undergraduate application cycle starts when the application for admission [...]

 Handouts